Secret Life of the Home

 You could also ask general questions such as:

 - Would you like to have used this gadget/appliance/device?
 Why?

 - How have the materials used to make household appliances changed over time and why?

-- How have the way that household appliances are pwoered cahnged over time and why?
+- How have the ways that household appliances are powered changed over time and why?